Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Almost sure behavior when

 \end{lemme}

-We recall the definition of the standard valleys given in \cite{caslevyvech}.
-Their interest is mainly the fact that they are defined via successive stopping time, which make them convenient to use in the calculations, and also the fact that they take in consideration the descending phases between two $h_t$-minima.
+We recall the definition of the standard valleys given in Section 3.3 of \cite{caslevyvech}.
+Their interest is mainly the fact that they are defined via successive stopping times, which make them convenient to use in the calculations, and also the fact that they take into consideration the descending phases between two $h_t$-minima.